 Day 3 – Snow & Ice • TECHNICAL ASCENT

 This Technical Ascent will take place on one of the high alpine Snow & Ice Capped peaks in the Columbia Icefields area.
-The focus of this day is to bring context and an understanding of how to apply learned skills on Day 1 and Day 2 while using your new skills in context during a full day summit attempt.
+The focus of this day is to bring about an understanding of how to apply the skill sets taught on Day 1 and Day 2, using your newly acquired skills in context during a full-day summit attempt.

-Peaks ascended on course can include Mount Athabasca, Mount Andromeda as primary objectives, or A2 and Boundary Peak as secondary objectives should conditions or the group require it.
+Peaks ascended on course can include Mount Athabasca and Mount Andromeda as primary objectives, or A2 and Boundary Peak as secondary objectives should conditions or the group require it.

-The Itinerary as follows is susceptible to change pending current conditions at the time of your course, or as the group requires to provide the best chances of success while on ascent.
+The Itinerary as follows is susceptible to change pending current conditions at the time of your course, or as the group requires, to provide the best chances of success while on ascent.
 (Please note that timings for the day are condition-dependent).

 0345hrs - Review of essential equipment, our intended routes, and plan for the day.

-0400hrs - Arrival at Trailhead and team departure for the Technical Ascent.
+0400hrs - Team departure for the Technical Ascent.

 The end of our Snow & Ice Technical Ascent Day officially wraps up the Snow & Ice Components of the program, with a switch to Alpine Rock Skill Sets for Day 4.